 The effects of heroin use and addiction are many.
 The crisis of heroin addiction, according to the NIH, has led to “the number of people meeting Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV) criteria.
 For dependence or heroin use disorder increased dramatically from 214,000 in 2002 to 626,000 in 2016.”

-Addiction rehab programs allow users to come off heroin in a safe and medically supervised manner.
+Our residential rehab in Illinois allows users to come off heroin in a safe and medically supervised manner.
 Clinical technicians oversee rehab participants in a facility that is a cross between a living area and a gathering place.
 The atmosphere in addiction treatment centers is non-judgmental, compassionate, and understanding.

 When you attend a treatment center, your chances for recovery are much higher than trying to do it alone.
 You will also have the support of others in a similar situation as you, and you have the guidance of professional medical staff.
 When you’re combating drug abuse, know that you’re not alone and there is addiction treatment that can help you.

 What to Expect in an Illinois Heroin Addiction Center

 This is typically an approach that best fits those who have been struggling long-term with heroin addiction.
 It is designed to help individuals by using strictly administered medications like Suboxone or Methadone to reduce cravings and minimize withdrawal symptoms.
 Doing so allows individuals to focus on their therapy such as cognitive behavioral therapy and not just heal physically but psychologically as well.